-The assessment of part 'a' and 'b' as mentioned above for the semester I to IV shall be processed by the Colleges / Institutions of their learners and issue the grade cards to them after the conversion of marks into grade as per the procedure mentioned in this manual.
+a) The assessment of Part "A" and "B" i.e. Internal Assessment & Semester End Examination as mentioned above for the Semester I to IV shall be processed by the Colleges / Institutions of their learners and issue the grade cards to them after the conversion of marks into grade as per the procedure mentioned in this manual.
 The format of the grade card is given in the Chapter 5 of this manual to maintain the uniformity across the all colleges for the examinations conducted by the colleges on behalf of the University.

-The assessment of part 'a' as mentioned above for the semester V & VI shall be processed by the Colleges / Institutions of their learners admitted for the programme while the University shall conduct the Semester End Examination for semesters V & VI.
-The Internal Assessment marks of learners appearing for semester V & VI shall be sent to the University by the respective colleges/ Institutions before the commencement of respective Semester End Examinations.
-The semester end examinations for semester V & VI shall be conducted by the University and the results shall be declared after processing the internal assessment and the marks awarded to the learners.
+b) The assessment of Part "A" i.e. Internal Assessment as mentioned above for the Semester V & VI shall be processed by the Colleges / Institutions of their learners admitted for the programme while the University shall conduct the assessment of Part "B" i.e. the Semester End Examination for Semesters V & VI.
+The Internal Assessment marks of learners appearing for semester V & VI shall be submitted to the University by the respective colleges/ Institutions before the commencement of respective Semester End Examinations.
+The results shall be declared by the University after processing the marks obtained by the learner in the Internal Assessment and the marks awarded to the learners in Semester End Examination.
 The grade card shall be issued by the University after converting the marks into grades.